 If you have been talking with the insurance company about a possible settlement for your injuries, you will probably be asked many questions that are similar to these.
 Although you will not have to prove to the insurance company that you were extremely careful, you will probably have to show enough so that the insurance company can conclude that you were not acting negligently.

 Now you understand a bit about the legal basics of a slip and fall accident.
 If you have been hurt in this kind of accident, your next question is most likely, "now what do I do?"
 Because of laws called statutes of limitations which limit the time a person has to bring an injury lawsuit, if you think you want to pursue a claim, you should act quickly.
-If you think you have a claim, have it reviewed by an attorney here.
+If you think you have a claim, have it reviewed for free by an attorney.
 Then, with experienced legal advice, you can focus on healing any injuries you sustained and moving on with your life.